Plan Your Visit

 If you have a few hours: We suggest a visit to the Aga Khan Garden (new in 2018), the Kurimoto Japanese Garden and the Indoor Showhouses (including the Tropical House with butterflies from around the world).
 Make a stop for ice cream on your way out, then plan to come back when you have more time.

 If you have half a day: All of the above, plus a 45-minute guided Tram Tour (with some stops along the way to smell the flowers).
 Or, you might want to use our new Bee Line unguided tram service, that lets visitors hop-on and hop-off at a series of stops around the Garden.
 Top your visit off with lunch or a snack at the outdoor Patio Café.

 If you have the day: All of the above, plus a leisurely stroll through Garden to take a closer look at the Alpine Garden, Primula Dell, Herb and Sensory Gardens, Indigenous Garden, Trial, Vegetable and Fruit Gardens, rose, lily, lilac and peony collections and so much more.
 You can get even further into nature on the Imrie Wetland boardwalk.
 Or, you can simply find a quiet spot on a bench and breathe in the beautiful surroundings.

 If you want even more: The Garden is an ever-changing feast for the senses, and a perfect place to recharge your batteries.
 If you would like to visit several times over the season, consider a Garden Season Pass or a Friends of the Garden membership for great savings.

 Is there anything for kids to do?

 You bet!
-Ask for a Children’s Map at the Gift Shop for some suggestions, like the Hedge Maze, John’s Folly (a castle in the Garden), ringing the big bell in the Japanese Garden.
-And be sure to check our list of family programs and special events, many especially designed for children.
+Ask for a Children’s Activity Book at the Gift Shop for some suggestions, like the Hedge Maze, John’s Folly (a castle in the Garden), ringing the big bell in the Japanese Garden.
+And be sure to check our drop-in family activities and special events, many especially designed for children.

 What about food and beverage?